JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 <a name="beast"></a>
 #### 6.1.1.3 Run the MCMC analysis using BEAST 2

 Open the software BEAST 2 and click on “**Choose File...**” to select the XML input file [`co1_strict_clock.xml`](res/co1_strict_clock.xml).
 Leave everything else at their default values and click “**Run**” to start the analysis.
 This should take no more than 5 minutes.

 Note on thread/CPU usage: You may choose one or two thread, depending on your computer.
-However, with a single partition, BEAST 2 can only use a single thread for the calculation of the Likelihood.
+However, with a single partition, BEAST 2 can only use a single thread for the calculation of the likelihood.
 You can calculate the time your run will take by checking the minutes/Msamples output in the log file.

 <details>
  <summary> Issue closing the BEAST 2 App on Mac OS X (click here)</summary>